 - RTP pipe never corrodes.
 They are made of non-metal materials for whom corrosion is never a problem.

 - The service life of RTP pipelines is usually above 20 years, almost twice longer than that of metal ones.

 - RTP pipe has a smooth inside surface, which promotes transportation capacity and eradicates deposition.

 - RTP pipeline needs fewer joints, which additionally, prevents leakage.

 - RTP pipes are much lighter than steel pipes so that the installation is relatively easier.
 10km per day installation is no problem.

 RTP refers to reinforced thermoplastic pipes.
 Generally, it is a kind of thermoplastic pipe with reinforcement layers.
 The reinforcement strength decides the pipe property.
-It is strongly recommended to use glass fiber reinforced thermoplastic tapes as the reinforcement.
-In TOPOLO we provide such tapes according to their tensile strength as T-UD series GPE700, GPE800 and GPE900.
+It is strongly recommended to use glass fiber reinforced thermoplastic tapes as reinforcement.
+In TOPOLO we provide such tapes according to their tensile strength as T-UD series GPE700, GPE800, and GPE900.
 The tensile strength is 700MPa, 800MPa, and 900MPa.
 They are suitable for oil and gas pipelines of onshore works.